JackieCortes/School_District_Analysis/README.md

        - Math and reading scores by grade

        Witout knowing the grades of THS 9th-grade there is no possibility to know the performance of 9th grade among the schools in the district.
 And its ranking position is not reliable.
+However, as the other grades (10th-12th) have the correct information, the dashboards showing the information grouping the data by grade, school, and subject could be good to make decisions on this level.

        - Scores by school spending
        ![Scores_By_School_Spending](https://github.com/JackieCortes/School_District_Analysis/blob/main/Images_4/Scores_by_School_Spending.PNG)